Lattice Boltzmann Boundary Conditions for Flow, Convection-Diffusion and MHD Simulations: Simulations of various problems with flat boundaries

-In Fig.~\ref{fig-Stokes-full-grid}, the full-grid wall layout using $d=1$ and 101 grid points to resolve $H$ is employed, and thus Eq.~\eqref{Eq-shift1-BFL-for velocity-final} is used at the moving boundary.
+In Fig.~\ref{fig-Stokes-full-grid}, the full-grid boundary layout using $d=1$ and 101 grid points to resolve $H$ is employed, and thus Eq.~\eqref{Eq-shift1-BFL-for velocity-final} is used at the moving boundary.
 Again, excellent agreement between the numerical and analytical solutions is obtained in Figs.~\ref{fig-Stokes-full-grid}(a) and (b).
-Additionally, we artificially change $d=1$ to $0.5$ in the proposed extrapolation scheme of Eq.~\eqref{Eq-new BC for velocity-final}, namely using Eq.~\eqref{Eq-shift2-for velocity-final} for the same full-grid wall layout.
-This mismatch might occur unintentionally if the grid-wall layout suitable for the adopted boundary scheme is not clearly specified and we can examine its effect here.
-In this case, small differences between the numerical and analytical solutions are observed in Figs.~\ref{fig-Stokes-full-grid}(c) and (d) due to the artificial modification of $d$, which indicates that the accuracy is very sensitive to the construction of boundary scheme and each term/coefficient should be well justified for the selected grid-wall layout.
-The yet reasonable agreement of Figs.~\ref{fig-Stokes-full-grid}(c) and (d) implies that despite mismatching with the full-grid wall layout, Eq.~\eqref{Eq-shift2-for velocity-final} still can capture the dominant effect of moving boundaries via the increment term $f_\alpha^{\rm eq}-f_{\alpha'}^{\rm eq}$ that is valid for any wall layouts.
+Additionally, we artificially change $d=1$ to $0.5$ in the proposed extrapolation scheme of Eq.~\eqref{Eq-new BC for velocity-final}, namely using Eq.~\eqref{Eq-shift2-for velocity-final} for the same full-grid boundary layout.
+This mismatch might occur unintentionally if the grid-boundary layout suitable for the adopted boundary scheme is not clearly specified and we can examine its effect here.
+In this case, small differences between the numerical and analytical solutions are observed in Figs.~\ref{fig-Stokes-full-grid}(c) and (d) due to the artificial modification of $d$, which indicates that the accuracy is very sensitive to the construction of boundary scheme and each term/coefficient should be well justified for the selected grid-boundary layout.
+The yet reasonable agreement of Figs.~\ref{fig-Stokes-full-grid}(c) and (d) implies that despite mismatching with the full-grid boundary layout, Eq.~\eqref{Eq-shift2-for velocity-final} still can capture the dominant effect of moving boundaries via the increment $f_\alpha^{\rm eq}-f_{\alpha'}^{\rm eq}$ that is valid for any boundary layouts.